 What Is Healthy Sexual Behaviour?

-One of the central concepts developed in the human sexuality course is the understanding of what constitutes healthy sexual behavior.
+One of the central concepts developed in the human sexuality course is the understanding of what constitutes healthy adaptive sexual behavior.
 This isn’t always something that can be so easily put into categories of “normal” or “atypical” behavior.

-“I don’t like the word ‘normal’ because sexuality is fluid and it’s very different for one person than it is for another,” says Parker.
+“I don’t like the word ‘normal’ because sexuality is fluid, and it’s very different for one person than it is for another,” says Parker.
 “There is a wide range of sexual behaviors that fall within the limits of healthy human sexuality.
 There are some that I would never engage in — but that doesn’t make it wrong, it just makes it wrong for me.
-When that happens in a loving relationship, especially in a loving and committed relationship where both people enjoy what’s happening and they engage in it willingly with each other, then we are not going to put that outside the bounds of ‘OK’ sexual behavior.
+When that happens in a loving relationship, especially in a loving and committed relationship where both people enjoy what’s happening, and engage in it willingly with each other, then we are not going to put that outside the bounds of ‘OK’ sexual behavior.
 Rather than asking about what is normal, the better question would be what is healthy sexuality — and that varies from person to person.”

 Culture can have a big impact on a person’s understanding of what constitutes healthy sexual behavior.

 “In the United States, the cultural messages about sexuality are very confusing,” says Parker.
 “There’s the message that sex is pleasurable and you should enjoy that.
 There’s the message that you should only be sexual in a marriage.
 There’s the message that too much sex is a problem.
 There’s the message that women don’t want sex as much as men, etc., etc. There are all those confusing societal messages.”